Best Greenhouses 2026: Premium and Mid Picks

 Choose premium glass (Hartley, Alitex, Janssens) if you want a greenhouse that lasts 20-plus years, looks the part, and you are budgeting a five-figure project including the base.
 The head-to-head is Hartley vs Alitex.

 Choose mid-market polycarbonate (Palram, Yoderbilt, Solexx) if your real use is seed-starting, overwintering, and season extension, you will assemble it or hire a handyman, and you would rather keep the difference.
-This is the smart buy for a lot of gardeners.
+Step up to the Exaco Riga when cold, snow, wind, and long-term parts support justify a heavier structure.
 Start at best polycarbonate greenhouses.

 Choose neither if what you actually want is a heated room to work or read in through winter.
 A greenhouse is built to grow plants, not to be a comfortable four-season room, and it will disappoint you as one.
 That is an office pod.
 Weigh it at backyardoffice.guide.